logo Rotman R solo

 System, Leadership & Innovation (SLI) Courses

-*Prerequisite: HAD2003H – Learning Health Systems Part 1
+*Prerequisite: HAD2003H – Learning Health Systems Part 1, or instructor permission

 School of Cities

-The Multidisciplinary Urban Graduate Seminar (M.U.G.S.) was developed in partnership with other faculties, schools and departments four courses.
-M.U.G.S courses are for graduate students enrolled in a Masters or PhD program at the University of Toronto.
-Participants will work in multidisciplinary teams from different academic fields, using their learned perspective to come together to review problems faced by cities and find innovative solutions.
+The School of Cities works in partnership with other faculties, schools and departments at the University of Toronto to offer a series of seminars for graduate students enrolled in Masters or PhD programs at the University.
+Multidisciplinary Urban Graduate Seminar (MUGS) courses – formerly known as the Graduate Multidisciplinary Urban Project (GMUP) – focus on issues related to urban policy and practice, and students work in multidisciplinary teams from different academic fields, using their learned perspective to review problems faced by cities and find innovative solutions.

 Faculty of Applied Science and Engineering